Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 description: "The Radio Frequency Communication Board for VikramSAT at 433MHz"
 created_at: "2025-07-02"
 ---
+# Total Time spent: about 10 hours and 15 mins
 # July 2
 I created this!
 ----